stanford-scs/uudev/uudev.1.md

 Typically you will want to run `uudev -vp` or `uudev -vm` and based on the output create a `$HOME/.config/uudev.conf` file.
 Then test that it does what you want by running `uudev -v`.
-Finally, to enable `uudev` by default run:

-	systemctl --user enable --now uudev

-This can be reversed by changing the `enable` to `disable`, or manually removing the link in `$HOME/.config/systemd/user/default.target.wants`.
-Any time you edit the configuration file, you must restart `uudev`.
-Once you are using systemd, you can do this with:
+Finally, to start `uudev`, either just run it (`uudev &`) or start it with systemd:

 	systemctl --user restart uudev

+Any time you edit the configuration file, you must kill and restart `uudev`, which you can do by re-running that `systemctl` command.

 ## OPTIONS